ShirleyBWang/my_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a third-year graduate student in the clinical science program at Harvard University, working with [Matthew Nock](https://nocklab.fas.harvard.edu/people/matthew-k-nock-phd).
+I am a third-year graduate student in the clinical science program at Harvard University, working with [Matt Nock](https://nocklab.fas.harvard.edu/people/matthew-k-nock-phd).
 My research examines why people engage in behaviors that are harmful to themselves, including eating disorder behaviors, nonsuicidal self-injury, and suicide.
 I use a wide range of methodologies to study these problems, including laboratory-based behavioral experiments, real-time monitoring, and large-scale longitudinal studies.